 For this upper division GE courses (R, S, V) Passage of the Writing Skills Test (WST) or ENGL/LLD 100A with a C or better (C- not accepted), and completion of Core General Education are prerequisite to all SJSU Studies courses.
-Completion of, or co-registration in, 100W is strongly recommended.
+Completion of 100W before or during the time of HUM 177A and 177B is strongly recommended, but not required.
 A minimum aggregate GPA of 2.0 in GE Areas R, S, & V shall be required of all students.